katrinekolbjornsen/A3_Use_Case/readme.md

 ## 3B: Propose a (design for a) tool / workflow
 ### Process: model the process diagram from your use case in BPMN.io please remember to save the .bpmn file and you can save a .svg file that you can insert into your report.
-Description of the process of your tool / workflow.
+#### Description of the process of your tool / workflow.
+- The process begins with importing the IFC-model.
+- The script searches through the model and finds the elements that are defined as structural elements.
+- If no structural element is found, the process starts over again and a new file is requested.
+- Further, the elements defined with the material "concrete" are extracted along with their dimensions and geometry data.
+- Among the concrete elements the script finds the beams, columns, slabs and walls.
+- The concrete volume of each individual type is calculated and put into a list.
+- The volumes of each type are summarized.
+- A list then presents the volume for all the types.
+- A complete volume for all the structural elements in the model is then created.